bandeira-de-melo/driven-pass-nestjs/README.md

 ## About

-This applications allows the user to save their usernames, passwords and other delicate information in one single platform.
+This applications allows the user to store all their usernames, passwords and other delicate information in one single platform.

 ## Features
 - Sing Up with cryptography
 - Sign In with JWT (Token)
 - Storage of diffent types of sensitive data divided by entity type
 - Retrievement of user sensitive data if properly authorized

+## Tools
+- NestJS
+- Bcrypt
+- Crypt
+- JWT
+- Typescript
+- Jest
+- Supertest
+- Typescript
+- Prima ORM
+- Postgres SQL

 ## Installation